kuldeepsrivastava6969-byte/python-repo/README.md

 # python-repo
-this is my first repo
+this is my first repo.
+created by kuldeep srivastava